-I entered New Blood Awards as it was an optional module in my 2nd year at Loughborough University where I was studying Industrial Design.
-In 1999 the awards were sponsored by what was then British Steel and the brief was for Whisker’s cat food.
+I entered New Blood Awards as it was an optional module in my second year at Loughborough University where I was studying Industrial Design.
+In 1999, the awards were sponsored by what was then British Steel and the brief was for Whiskas cat food.
 Ironically, I have a distinct mistrust of cats.
-After leaving university and winning my D&AD student pencil, I worked at a small product design firm outside of London and then moved to Futurebrand as a middleweight designer for a year.
-After Futurebrand I moved on to JDO for 7 years as a senior designer moving up to design director and then in 2010 I set up PB Creative with my friend and business partner Pete Hayes.
-It will be our 10th anniversary in 2020.
+After leaving university and winning my New Blood Pencil, I worked at a small product design firm outside of London and then moved to Futurebrand as a middleweight designer for a year.
+After Futurebrand I moved on to JDO for 7 years as a senior designer moving up to design director and then in 2010, I set up PB Creative with my friend and business partner Pete Hayes.
+It was our 10th anniversary in 2020.

 How did New Blood Awards help you get there?

 The key thing that New Blood Awards did was to open my eyes to the power of structural brand design.
 When studying at university there were very few product design-led brands out there.
 Dyson was perhaps the exception putting industrial design at the heart of the product’s aesthetic.
 Ultimately it introduced me to the world of structural packaging – I had always had an aptitude for graphic design but didn’t know how to combine the worlds of 3D and 2D together.
 Entering the structural design brief is probably why I‘m where I am today.

 What is one thing that New Blood Awards gave you that you couldn't have gotten anywhere else?

 New Blood Awards is an accolade that is well known and highly valued in our industry and is such a powerful prize to win.
 It is universally recognised which means that if you have a D&AD Pencil you are elevated above everyone else who simply has just a degree.

 What do you think is valuable about participating in something like New Blood student awards at the beginning of your career?